GSA/search-gov-website/about/security.md

 System security is a top priority for Search.gov.
 We manage incoming requests to our customers’ search boxes, supporting security government wide.

-We have an ATO (Authorization to Operate) issued by the General Services Administration.
+We have an ATO (Authorization to Operate) from the General Services Administration.
 Active customers can request a meeting to review security package documentation.
 Please [contact us](mailto:search@support.digitalgov.gov) with any questions.